aseemanand/pycatcher/docs/index.md

 format) and the last column a numeric column (sum or total count for the time period) to detect outliers using Seasonal Decomposition algorithms.
 * Last column must be a numeric column to detect outliers using Interquartile Range (IQR) and Moving Average algorithms.
-* At present, the package does not depend on labeled observations (ground truth).
+* At present, PyCatcher does not depend on labeled observations (ground truth).
 Outliers are detected solely through underlying algorithms (for example, seasonal-trend decomposition and dispersion methods like MAD or Z-Score).

 <hr style="border:1.25px solid gray">